UPDATED AUGUST 2025

 66-years old | Leesburg, Floridaicon

-Sonda Tyson, 66-years old, was brutally mauled to death by her own dog.
-Family members discovered Tyson lying in a pool of blood on the back porch of her home.
-Her daughter-in-law, Amber Fletcher, called 911.
-Fletcher told dispatchers, "She's bleeding everywhere ...
+Sonda Tyson, 66-years old, was killed by her own dog.
+The attack occurred in the 1200 block of South Street just before 5:00 pm.
+A relative found Tyson lying in a pool of blood on the back porch of her home.
+Her daughter-in-law, Amber Fletcher, called 911, stating, "She's bleeding everywhere ...
 Her bones are showing..."
-Paramedics arrived and began to evaluate the victim when a large dog coated in blood tried to push its way onto the porch.
-Paramedics first tried to block the dog's path with a refrigerator, then retreated and called police.
-Officers arrived minutes later and shot the dog with a rifle from atop of a fire truck.
-A second shot was required to kill the animal, police said.
-“It was a gruesome scene,” Police Lt.
-Joe Iozzi said.
+When paramedics arrived, a large dog with blood-stained fur around his head and neck tried to get onto the porch.
+Paramedics first tried to block the dog's path with a refrigerator, then called police.
+Upon arrival, officers shot the "vicious" dog with a rifle from atop of a fire truck.
+Two more shots were required to kill the animal.
+“It was a gruesome scene," Leesburg police Lieutenant Joe Iozzi said.
+Her arms had "significant damage" and were missing flesh.
 The medical examiner said the cause of death was massive blood loss, resulting from the mauling.
-Family members said that Tyson lived alone with her four dogs, including the pit bull-bullmastiff mix named "Hercules."
-Tyson's son found the dog as a puppy and gave it to her for protection, they said. [source citations]
+Relatives said that Tyson lived alone with her four dogs, including the 68 pound pit bull-bullmastiff mix named "Hercules."
+Tyson's son found the dog as a puppy and gave it to Tyson for "protection." [source citations]

 Date of death: March 31, 2016 Chained: No